Festacio/Projects/README.md

 of programing and logic thinking.
 I just didn't get to use it much outside of my classes.)

 - Java: 3.
-(I have to admit that...
-I really don't like Java.
-But I would be open to learn it properly if any opportunity appears.)
+(I would be open to learn it properly if any opportunity appears.)